Wu Zhou: History

 Wu Zetian became a very active supporter of Buddhism.
-Furthermore, she claimed to be an incarnation of Maitreya, writing a document called the Great Cloud Sutra, which prophesied that a female emperor would eradicate illness, worry and disaster from the world.
+Furthermore, she claimed to be an incarnation of Maitreya, writing a document called the Great Cloud Sutra, which prophesied that a female emperor would eradicate illness, worry, and disaster from the world.
 She sought the support of the Buddhist clergy to this end.
-In 673 Wu provided 20,000 cash for a gigantic statue of Maitreya at Longmen Grottoes.
+In 673, Wu provided 20,000 cash for a gigantic statue of Maitreya at Longmen Grottoes.
 Unlike her predecessor's dynasty, Wu Zetian selected people in her government based on their skills, and not on their status.
 The Buddhist clergy created a document called Commentary on the Meaning of the Prophecy about Shenhuang, which predicted a female Chakravartin who would rule the Jambudvipa as the reincarnation of Vimalaprabha.
 This document was presented to Wu Zetian two months before the proclamation of the Zhou Dynasty.

 Various other documents were also written such as The Great Spell of Unsullied Pure Light, also predicting the rise of a female monarch, of which Wu Zetian ordered 100,000 copies be printed and distributed.

 Traditionalist Chinese historiography considers the dynasty as a period of the Tang dynasty, as Wu was also the former empress consort of a Tang emperor and was buried in Qianling Mausoleum, a Tang royal mausoleum.
 Furthermore, Wu Zetian was the only emperor of Zhou China, which does not fit the concept of a dynasty.
 There were, however, other dynasties of a similar length, such as the Xin dynasty, or much shorter in length, such as the Shun dynasty.
-Wu Zetian's rule was long also seen as a period of great tyranny, though in more recent decades this seems to have lessened or reversed, as the appearance of Wu Zetian in countless Chinese works of fiction seems to depict her as a wise ruler.
+Wu Zetian's rule was long also seen as a period of great tyranny, though, in more recent decades, this seems to have lessened or reversed, as the appearance of Wu Zetian in countless Chinese works of fiction seems to depict her as a wise ruler.

-Nevertheless, historically (rather than according to novels) her reign began and continued with extensive violence, combined with the use of secret police and a network of informers.
+Nevertheless, historically, her reign began and continued with extensive violence, combined with the use of secret police and a network of informers.
 The debate about Wu's use of violence and coercion is more as to how some of it may have been exaggerated and how much of it was necessary for her own survival, particularly given the animosity of the clans of old nobility of the northern China plain that adamantly opposed her, together with a social and political system which found a woman of her accomplishments to be anathema solely on the basis of gender.